-While our domain won’t experience any downtime from properly planned record changes, some users will still be served a cached version of our site until all servers have propagated.
+DNS Changes are not instant because nameservers cache domain record information for a specific duration before refreshing.
+Some users may still be served a cached version of our site until all servers have completed propagation.

 DNS Propagation Time